tgirke/GEN242/content/en/tutorials/rbasics/Rbasics.md

 For Nvim-R on HPCC visit Quick Demo slide [here](https://girke.bioinformatics.ucr.edu/GEN242/custom/slides/R_for_HPC/NvimR.html#11).

 1. Download `*.Rmd` or `*.R` file.
-They are always linked on the top right corner of each tutorial.
+These so called source files are always linked on the top right corner of each tutorial.
 The ones for this tutorial are [here](https://girke.bioinformatics.ucr.edu/GEN242/tutorials/rbasics/rbasics/).
     File download can be accomplished via `wget` or with save function in a user’s web browser.

 2. Load `*.Rmd` or `*.R` file in Neovim (Nvim-R) or RStudio.

-3. Send code from code editor to R console by pushing space bar in Neovim or `Ctrl + Enter` in RStudio.
-In `*.Rmd` files the code lines are in so called code chunks and only those ones can be sent to the console.
+3. Send code from code editor to R console by pushing `space bar` in Neovim (Nvim-R) or `Ctrl + Enter` in RStudio.
+In `*.Rmd` files the code lines are in so called [code chunks](https://girke.bioinformatics.ucr.edu/GEN242/tutorials/rmarkdown/rmarkdown/#r-code-chunks) and only those ones can be sent to the console.
+To obtain in Neovim a connected R session one has to initiate by pressing the `\rf` key combination.
+For details see [here](https://girke.bioinformatics.ucr.edu/GEN242/custom/slides/R_for_HPC/NvimR.html#11).

 ## Navigating directories